rust-lang/rust/Contributing.md

 widths are unsized integers, this would cause underflow.
 Therefore we use checked subtraction: `available_space = budget.checked_sub(overhead)?`.
-`checked_sub` returns an `Option`, and if we would underflow `?` returns `None`, otherwise we proceed with the computed space.
+`checked_sub` returns an `Option`, and if we would underflow `?` returns `None`, otherwise, we proceed with the computed space.

 ##### Rewrite of list-like expressions

-Much syntax in Rust is lists: lists of arguments, lists of fields, lists of array elements, etc. We have some generic code to handle lists, including how to space them in horizontal and vertical space, indentation, comments between items, trailing separators, etc. However, since there are so many options, the
+Much of the syntax in Rust is lists: lists of arguments, lists of fields, lists of array elements, etc. We have some generic code to handle lists, including how to space them in horizontal and vertical space, indentation, comments between items, trailing separators, etc. However, since there are so many options, the